frothers/Frothers-FC/content/posts/2025/Summer/2025-summer-game-11.md

 ## Halftime

-Ryan M has seen enough and headed off at halftime with
+Ryan M has seen enough and headed off at halftime with Lance hot on his heels.

+the second half saw another corner goal from Evan, who turned home James' cross.

+Another couple goals to Turkish rug too for some more chipped through balls.

 ## Man of the Match
+With most of the boys still weighed down by their Christmas dinners Evan put in his usual shift and got two goals for it.

 ## Dick of the day
+Victim of onfield officiating and backroom politics, Chris was made this week's scapegoat for rolling a sub